deulabs/blaze-nav/README.md

 ### Navigate to symbol

-To quickly navigate to any character on the screen, issue **ctrl-alt-;** and enter the symbol you need to navigate to:
+To quickly navigate to any character on the screen, issue **ctrl + alt + ;** and enter the symbol you need to navigate to:

 ![Blaze fast navigate to symbol start](http://img811.imageshack.us/img811/3520/aww7.png)